 NB: this is going to depend on which foods are on your can eat list and the kinds of alternatives you’re planning on making.
 For example, if you’re avoiding dairy, you’d want to start looking at food processors or high powered blenders so that you can do that high level pureeing.

-If you’re unsure what techniques you need to use in your kitchen, or you’re still trying to figure out how to turn the list of foods you can eat into actual meals, then check out our up-coming ecourse Your Alternative Kitchen because we cover these things in more detail in the ecourse, or you could check out our episodes (season 2 is coming soon) and our recipe book for more tips on cooking with alternatives or you could join our mailing list and download our list of Handy Alternatives for more food substitution ideas.
+If you’re unsure what techniques you need to use in your kitchen, or you’re still trying to figure out how to turn the list of foods you can eat into actual meals, then check out our Episodes and Books for some tips.